Why is “pick one goal setting framework” the wrong question?

 Are SMART, OKR, and WOOP scientifically validated?

-The frameworks themselves are popularizations, but the underlying research is well-validated.
-SMART is supported by Locke and Latham’s [7] 35-year synthesis showing that specific challenging goals outperform vague easy ones, and OKR’s structure is consistent with Bandura and Schunk’s [10] research on proximal sub-goals.
+The frameworks themselves are popularizations, but the underlying research is well validated.
+SMART rests on Locke and Latham’s [7] 35-year synthesis showing that specific, challenging goals outperform vague, easy ones, and OKR’s structure is consistent with Bandura and Schunk’s [10] research on proximal sub-goals.

 Is the synthesis original to Goals and Progress?

-The architecture (the Goal Cascade with six named levels and constraint relationships) is original to us.
-The vocabulary (Summit Goal, Friction Map, Two-day rule, Outcome Map, Focus Quarter, Weekly Check-in, Daily Check-in) is original to us.
-The component frameworks (SMART, OKR, WOOP, BHAG) are not original to us, and we cite them at every use.
-The Synthesis Method is the named procedure for assembling them, and we coined it for this article.
+The architecture is the Goal Cascade, with six named levels and constraint relationships.
+The vocabulary includes the Summit Goal, Friction Map, Two-day rule, Outcome Map, Focus Quarter, Weekly Check-in, and Daily Check-in.
+The component frameworks (SMART, OKR, WOOP, BHAG) are established work, and we cite them at every use.
+The Synthesis Method is the named procedure for assembling them.

 Where does the habit layer fit in?